cpp-linter/cpp-linter-action/docs/README.rst

        mkdocs build

-   or use the following command to see changes rendered in realtime.
+   Or use the following command to see changes rendered in real-time.

    .. code-block:: text